PUBG Black Screen on Launch: Try Our 10 Quick Solutions

 - Confirm changes and restart your PC.

-- Type control in the Windows Search bar and open Control Panel.
+- Type control in the Windows Search bar and open the Control Panel.

 - Remove PUBG.